-Alternative(s): NWFWMD could delay the project, which would allow the road to continue to erode and impact a nearby drain, hinder vehicular access by the public to District lands, hinder access by staff to the West Region Field Office.
+Alternative(s): NWFWMD could delay the project, which would allow the road to continue to erode and impact adjacent water resources, hinder vehicular access by the public to District lands, etc.

-Basic Construction Costs (includes permits, inspections, communications requirements, utilities outside building, site development, other): Cooperative project with Santa Rosa County - \$50,000 for asphalt only.
-County will provide all labor and equipment.
+Basic Construction Costs (includes permits, inspections, communications requirements, utilities outside building, site development, other): Cooperative project(s) [Local Govt.
+Agreements] with Calhoun and/or Jackson Counties - \$0 for asphalt only.
+Counties will provide all labor and equipment.

-Other Project Costs (includes land, survey, existing facility acquisition, professional services, other.): $N\!/A{\cdot}$
+Other Project Costs (includes land, survey, existing facility acquisition, professional services, other): N/A.